avengerpenguin/karlieschildminding/content/pages/home.md

 I am less than 5 minutes' walk away from Parr Fold Park and am well-situated to visit toddler groups, play centres, the library and other amenities.

-My services are available from 7:30am to 5:30pm, Monday to Friday and term-time only.
+My services are available from 7:30am to 5:30pm, Monday to Friday, during term-time only.

 For information and availability, please email me at [info@karlieschildminding.co.uk](mailto:info@karlieschildminding.co.uk).